 What a difference two games can make!
-After being virtually written off by the pundits and the punters alike with his disastrous start to the €2m World Championship Match, it’s gone from game over to game on again for Ding Liren following a very impressive win over Ian Nepomniachtchi in Game 4 to level at 2-2 in the 14-game contest in Astana, Kazakhstan.
+After being virtually written off by the pundits and the punters alike following his disastrous start to the €2m World Championship Match, it’s gone from game over to game on again for Ding Liren with a very impressive win over Ian Nepomniachtchi in Game 4 to level at 2-2 in the 14-game contest in Astana, Kazakhstan.

 Any psychological advantage the Russian, playing under a FIDE neutral flag, had in the match following his opponent’s horrific - almost depressed and in-therapy - start quickly evaporated, as a more sure-footed and confident Ding ruthlessly pounced on a strategic blunder (28…Nd4? - “outrageous, crazy” - Anish Giri) from Nepo in Game 4 to tie the match.